 Consider the costs and the time required if you are planning an advanced training and if necessary, look for more favorable alternatives.
 However, inexpensive is not necessarily cheaper: for the individual images, there are in some cases large differences in the length, content and duration of the further education.
 What is better, you can certainly only in the individual case and not flat-rate.
 Look also at the payment terms in the contract:

 Some providers offer the possibility of an installment payment; usually at least a part of the sum has to be paid in advance.
 If the total amount has to be paid before the start of the action, there may be problems with the refund afterwards.
 Therefore, you should be careful with such terms of contract.

 Incidentally, whether you receive at least part of your money if you do not like it depends on the individual terms of the contract.
 So read the fine print carefully.
-For longer-term measures, you should arrange a quarterly or monthly payment - this can save you a lot of financial trouble if you want to terminate early.
-Tip: Tax deductible The costs of continuing vocational training are usually tax deductible if you do not receive any grants.
+For longer-term measures, you should arrange for a quarterly or monthly form of payment - this can save you a lot of financial trouble if you want to terminate early.
+Tip: tax deductible The costs of continuing professional education are usually tax deductible if you do not receive any grants.

 Text as PDF, book or eCourse on the topic or personal advice